12 Highest Paying Public Health Jobs in 2023

 Where Does a Health and Wellness Manager Work?

 Health and wellness managers primarily work in an office setting, conducting research and developing health and wellness policies and programs.
-They will also spend time out of the office, meeting with members of the community targeted by their programs, program sponsors, and those who will implement the programs.
+They will also spend time out of the office, meeting with community members targeted by their programs, program sponsors, and those who will implement the programs.

 What are the Requirements to Become a Health and Wellness Manager?

 At a minimum, entry-level jobs that lead to health and wellness manager positions require a bachelor’s degree.
-For those who wish to manage large-scale health and wellness programs, the field is much more competitive.
-To stand out from the crowd, a master’s degree in the field of public health will significantly enhance to your credentials.
-Licensure and certification are not generally required for health and wellness managers.
+The field is much more competitive for those who wish to manage large-scale health and wellness programs.
+To stand out from the crowd, a master’s degree in public health will significantly enhance your credentials.
+Licensure and certification are optional for health and wellness managers.

 What is the Job Outlook for a Health and Wellness Manager?

-The BLS does not have job outlook data specifically for health and wellness managers, but they do provide job outlook data for the similar position of medical and health services managers.
-The BLS projects overall employment for medical and health services managers to grow a robust 32% from 2019 to 2029.
+While the BLS does not have job outlook data specifically for health and wellness managers, they provide job outlook data for the similar position of medical and health services managers.
+The BLS projects employment for medical and health services managers to grow by 28% by 2032.

 How Much Does a Health and Wellness Manager Make?